 Example-5: Feature Control Frame On Feature Of Size

 Here in this example, the feature control frame is attached to the feature of the size dimension.
-What does that mean that the feature of size has a direct impact on the applicable tolerance.
+What does that mean that the feature of size has a direct impact on the applicable tolerance?

-In this example, the center axis should be perpendicular with respect to datum A with a tolerance of .002 ( Circular tolerance zone) at the maximum material condition.
-If the diameter is shifting towards LMC, the axis will have more tolerance called bonus tolerance.
+In this example, the center axis should be perpendicular concerning datum A with a tolerance of .002 ( Circular tolerance zone) at the maximum material condition.

 Example-6: Feature Control Frame For Establishing A Datum ( Center Axis)

-As you can see below picture that the datum B symbol is attached to the feature control frame.
-That means that the geometric tolerance will determine the position of Datum B. Here in this example, the datum B is the hole axis that gets a positional tolerance of .002 at MMC with respect to datum A and C. Both datum A and C are fixed but datum B is not fixed and will vary based on how the hole is produced.
+Both datum A and C are fixed but datum B is not fixed and will vary based on how the hole is produced.
 This feature control frame is very common across industries.

 Example -7: Feature Control To Establish A Datum ( Center Plane)

-Example-8: Feature Control Frame For All Around Surfaces
+Example-8: Feature Control Frame For All-Around Surfaces

 Do you see the small circle at the leader line?
 This is called an all-around symbol.
 That means that this profile tolerance is applied to the whole periphery of the geometry shown in this view.
-For example, if this is a front view, then all surfaces around the periphery of this figure will have the same profile tolerance applied.

 Example-9: Feature Control Frame For All Surfaces

 Do you see the double concentric circle at the end of the leader line?
 That denotes an all-surface symbol.
 So in this case, the profile tolerance is applied to the whole part irrespective of whether all surfaces are shown in this view or not.
-So all around symbol is applied for some specific set of surfaces that are tangent to each other, and all surface symbol is applied to the whole part.

-In this case, the profile tolerance of .002 is only applicable on the surface between points C and D. This is really a good way of showing a geometric tolerance if you want to apply GD&T only to a specific area of a surface.
+In this case, the profile tolerance of .002 is only applicable on the surface between points C and D. This is a good way of showing a geometric tolerance if you want to apply GD&T only to a specific area of a surface.
 With this, you can save a lot of costs for manufacturing a part.
 This type of tolerance is very popular in industries for reducing part cost

 Frequently Asked Question On GD&T Feature Control Frame